-Working out of studios located in Copenhagen, Aarhus, and Shanghai, the firm provides skilled architectural services all over the world, with a distinguished track record as designers of international, high-profile architecture.
-Cultural and educational buildings, offices, commercial, retail, and residential buildings, often in mixed-use developments and complex urban contexts, are cornerstones of the firm's output.
+Working out of studios located in Copenhagen, Aarhus, and Shanghai, we provide skilled architectural services all over the world, with a distinguished track record as designers of international, high-profile architecture.
+We are deeply committed to the Nordic architectural traditions based on democracy, welfare, aesthetics, light, sustainability, and social responsibility.
+In 2018, Schmidt Hammer Lassen became part of global architecture and design firm Perkins and Will.

-The practice has extensive global experience in the design of libraries and other public and cultural landmark buildings, and its innovative, sustainable, and democratic approach to architecture has attracted global attention, winning more than 100 national and international awards.
+Schmidt Hammer Lassen is known as a company that is both designdriven and client-focused; a firm that produces extraordinary designs and delivers them with extraordinary efficiency.
+Our innovative, sustainable, and democratic approach to architecture has attracted global attention, winning more than 100 national and international awards.

 Schmidt Hammer Lassen have supported the UN Global Compact initiative since 2008 and are member of the newly established Global Compact Network Denmark.

-We submit COP #9 in December 2018.
+We submit COP #10 in December 2020.
 The COP will be available on the UN Global Compact website and on our website www.shl.dk.